Start9Labs/documentation/site/source/support/faq/faq-basic-use.rst

 Can I use the .local addresses over the Tor Browser?
 ----------------------------------------------------
-Unfortunately, no.  The Tor Browser requires all web visits to first enter the Tor network.
+No. The Tor Browser requires all web visits to first enter the Tor network.
 Once you have entered the Tor network there is no way to exit the Tor network in such a way that .local/mDNS addresses resolve.

 Can I use .local addresses on Android?
 --------------------------------------